 Overwhelmingly, the advice seen in my research for this post was to keep your baby out of the sun.

 HELLO…FLORIDA!
 We can get a sunburn walking from the house to the car to the store!

 So what’s a parent to do?

 For children younger than six months, the FDA recommends NOT using sunscreen if you can avoid it.
-If you can’t, use as little as possible and only on their nose, ears and hands.
-Shade screens are a must have if you’re like us and spend weekends at the beach.
+If you can’t, use as little as possible and only on their nose, ears, and hands.
+Shade screens are a must-have if you’re like us and spend weekends at the beach.
 Just don’t use that blanket in the closet.
-You need something designed to keep the UVA and UVB rays off baby and a heavy quilt, while providing shade can also make it even hotter for baby by blocking airflow.
-Dress baby is long sleeved light weight clothing, a hat and some sunglasses.
+You need something designed to keep the UVA and UVB rays off the baby and a heavy quilt.
+On a side note, if you don’t have the right sized quilt for covering the baby, perhaps, you can approach a professional with a quilting cutting mat, so that they can cut shape the quilt for you.
+Also, keep in mind that sometimes providing shade can make it even hotter for the baby by blocking airflow.
+Dress the baby in long-sleeved light-weight clothing, a hat, and some sunglasses.
 Don’t forget their feet, some cute options are shown below.